SŪKKHIST BUDDHISM

 I don't intend to analyse the differences throughout the entire Buddhist world.
 Most believe that desire, attachment, clinging, or craving are something to do with the problem – and that this leads to suffering.
 There are great variations in practice some are deeply philosophical, others are more devotional.

-We think that desire, pleasure, and wanting, lead to attachment; and attachment is or causes karma (repetitions), so we practice detachment, non-attachment, or letting go to overcome this.
-Even letting-go of focusing is focusing.
-Trying to do anything by focusing automatically supports the focusing systems.
-Stop focusing.
-Go panoramic.
+If we believe that desire, pleasure, and wanting, lead to attachment; and attachment is or causes karma (repetitions), we practice detachment, non-attachment, or letting go to overcome this.

 Reference: The Third Truth – from English Translations, Ref 1: Pali Tipitaka

 The subject matter in the full text of the Third Truth (and the Second) of the Mahāsatipaṭṭhāna, is incredibly long-winded.
-But, it is clearly and emphatically all about the senses and the sensory process.
+But, it is clearly all about the senses and the sensory process.
 It draws a connection between the Five Aggregates (expanded to a list of Ten Aggregates), and each of the six senses; it lists sixty steps in the sensory process.
 It describes something which happens not only with the mind, but also with the eye, the ear, the nose, the mouth and the tactile sense.

 Back to Chapter Four : Buddhism and Wheels